AdLib Music Synthesizer Card Overview & Compatible Games

 XT-CF-Lite is an SD-based storage device for old IBM PCs developed by James Pearce.

-- Allows connecting a Compact Flash (CF) card to computers with ISA bus
+- Allows connecting a Compact Flash (CF) card to computers with an ISA bus

 - The card also supports BIOS extension ROM